umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/major-upgrades.md

 The references to these packages need to be deleted.

 1. Open the `.csproj` file.
-2. Locate  `PackageReference` for the packages mentioned above.
+2. Find and delete the `PackageReference` entries for the packages mentioned above.
-3. Delete the references and save the file.

 Update the following packages: